 He was inducted to the SA Football Hall of Fame in 2014 and is a Life Member of Football SA as well as the South Australian Junior Soccer Association and the Noarlunga Districts Junior Soccer Association, having being associated with the game for over 30 years.

-David is apart of various Football SA Committees including the Football Committee, Football SA Museum Committee, Life Membership Advisory Committee, the Project Control Group Committee and the Junior Committee.
+David is a part of various Football SA Committees including Football SA Museum Committee, Life Membership Advisory Committee, the Project Control Group Committee, and the Junior Committee.

 Director – Tony Taormina

-Tony has been involved in Australian Soccer as a player from the age of 12, as an Administrator for in excess of 20 years and spent a lifetime as a passionate supporter of the game.
+Tony has been involved in Australian Soccer as a player from the age of 12, as an Administrator for more than 20 years and spent a lifetime as a passionate supporter of the game.

 He was one of the founding members of NE MetroStars Soccer Club Inc and served 20 years as Chairman and President.
 During this time, he facilitated all aspects of club growth, including the implementation of two major business growth phases, a building facility redevelopment, forged and nurtured key relationships with stakeholders, local, state and federal peak bodies and Government.